TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAngelaYu/nodejs.md

 const app = express();

-app.listen(3000)  //The listen() method tells it to listen on a specific port (3000) for any http requests that gets sent to our server
+app.listen(3000)  //The listen() method tells it to listen on a specific port (3000) for any http requests that gets sent to the server
 ```

 Once this code is saved, we have now built the barebones of an express server.
 To run the server simply run `server.js` from the command line with `node server.js`.